Staging the home office will create that functional and organized space home buyers are looking for at this time.

 Separate office supplies into categories by placing "like" items together.
 For instance, keep all writing utensils in one place, like your desk.
 Store all paper in another place, mail supplies in one drawer, and so on.
 This way you won't be rummaging through every drawer looking for one thing.

-For limited storage space, take advantage of vertical space by installing shelves on the wall.
+If you storage space if limited, take advantage of vertical space by installing shelves on the wall.
 This will give you extra storage without sacrificing floor space.

 Shelving gives you a place to put your favorite books or work manuals, hanging filing systems, and more.
 Stage shelves with pretty office organizers like hanging wire baskets, bins, drawers or boxes.